DELTA943/MOTHER-3-BACKGROUND-GEN/README.md

 hOI person who is viewing this!
-This peguinmod project was made entirely by me, and you can make your own turbowarp version if you want!
-Becaus elike, turbowarp is better than penguinmod but like not?
-I have no idea XD, feel free to use this, but credit @DeltaWarrioir943 on scratch when used!
+This project was made entirely by me, feel free to use this, but credit @DeltaWarrioir943 on scratch when used!